reposense/RepoSense/docs/dg/learningBasics.md

 <panel header="Suggested solution">
   There is more than 1 way to achieve this.
 One solution is shown as the following:

-  Add this to the catch block of `spawnCloneProcess` and `waitForCloneProcess`.
+  Add this to the catch block of `spawnCloneProcess` and `waitForCloneProcess`, so that the message will be captured in `summary.json`.

   ```
   ErrorSummary.getInstance().addErrorMessage(config.getDisplayName(), e.getMessage());